 Phu Quy Island

-The best time to visit Phu Quy island is from December to June of the following year.
+The best time to visit Phu Quy Island is from December to June of the following year.
 This is the period when the sea is calm, the wind is light, and it is easy to move on the sea.
-To get to Phu Quy island, you must take a boat, which takes about 2.5 to 3.5 hours, depending on the type of boat.
-Currently, the island has a full range of accommodation, dining, and entertainment services to meet the needs of tourists.
+To reach Phu Quy Island, you must take a boat, which takes about 2.5 to 3.5 hours, depending on the type of boat.
+Currently, the island offers a full range of accommodation, dining, and entertainment services to meet tourists’ needs.

 Co Thach beach

-On the beach, there are still many shimmering, rustic rocks of many colors, large and small, stacked on top of each other naturally and formed from ancient times (also called Ca Duoc and affectionately called by tourists as the seven-color rock beach).
+On the beach, there are still many shimmering, rustic rocks of many colors, large and small, stacked naturally and formed over time (also called Ca Duoc and affectionately known to tourists as the seven-color rock beach).

-Usually, mid-March is when the moss is at its heaviest, combined with natural sunlight to create a picturesque landscape.
-Surrounding this rock beach is a smooth golden sand beach called Bai Tien.
+Usually, mid-March is when the moss is at its peak, complemented by natural sunlight, creating a picturesque landscape.
+Surrounding this rock beach is a smooth, golden-sand beach called Bai Tien.

 Lieng Nung Waterfall

-The ceiling of the cave arch is made of hexagonal rocks arranged next to each other.
-The cave arch has vibrant vegetation, creating a magical space.
-Surrounding the waterfall is a wild natural landscape with primeval forests.
+The cave arch’s ceiling is made of hexagonal rocks arranged side by side.
+The cave arch is surrounded by vibrant vegetation, creating a magical space.
+Surrounding the waterfall is a wild natural landscape with pristine forests and many ancient trees providing shade.
+Notably, the area around the waterfall is home to the indigenous Mnong and Ma ethnic minority communities.

 Pongour waterfall